Piraran/estuary-to-daw-workshop/README.md

 **Please note that due to the browser's limitations, the browser window should be on the same desktop as your DAW, otherwise the Estuary will be put to sleep by the browser and you may not see any messages logged in the terminal.**

 10. Open the sample REAPER project in the `estuary-midi-reaper-sample-project` directory.
+At this point sound should be produced.

 **NOTE: If you choose to use your own DAW, you should set up your tracks so that they receive MIDI input from your configured device (in `init.scd`).
 The sample `MiniTidal` lines will send different instrument data to channels 1-4.**